battlehorse/borg/README.md

 And edit <code>borg_production.rb</code> to match your production configuration.

-You can then hook the <code>public/</code> directory of your borg installation to your production serving system (such as, for example, nginx and mod_passenger)
+You can then hook the <code>public/</code> directory of your borg installation to your production serving system (such as, for example, nginx and mod_passenger).